 Digital marketing: how to make decisions based on your UX research

-The product & marketing manager can use facts based on UX research to create digital marketing strategies to target the right audience at the right time and the right place.
+The product & marketing manager can use facts based on UX research to create digital marketing strategies to target the right audience at the right time and place.
 Before we jump into the topic, it is crucial to know the difference between UX research and market research.

 Market research uncovers customer segments and customer opinions, whereas UX research focuses on the observed behavior of the users.
 This complementary relationship means that there should be many opportunities to work closely with marketing people.
 Products/services generally go through a life cycle with predictable sales and profits.
 Research occurs across three phases of product development — pre-design (Introduction), construction (growth), and post-development (Maturity).
-In any stage of product development, motivate all research activities by a specific research goal.
+In any stage of product development, motivate all research activities with a specific research goal.
 Specific research goals focus on

 - Defining or refining a problem statement

 - Specifying the scope of initial product releases

 Read more about the difference between UX Research and Market Research